 This page provides guidelines for researchers and sites of research receiving funding from the Academy of Finland.
-Research funding awarded by the Academy may only be used for the purpose specified in the funding decision.

 Full cost model: principles and definitions